rkass/interview-takehome/README.md

 ### Provided

-This repo provides a utility to load the data from those articles into an elasticsearch index called `wikis`.
+This repo provides a utility to load the data from a snapshot of those articles into an elasticsearch index called `wikis`.
 Running the following command will bring up an elasticsearch instance as well as a utility which will load the above data into that elasticsearch instance.